AdLib Instrument Format

 |UINT16LE||iCarWaveSel||Carrier wave select (only bits 0-1 recognised, OPL register 0xE0)|

-The last two fields (iModWaveSel and iCarWaveSel) are not present in early files in this format.
+The last three fields (iModWaveSel, iCarWaveSel, unknown2) are not present in early 54-byte files in this format.
 Some files are also missing oplCarrier entirely - presumably these are patches for single-operator percussive instruments.
+Possibly unknown2 is an instrument name, but the existing software doesn't use it and uses the base filename instead.

 The OPLREGS structure is defined as: